methuselah-0/libreoffice-online-install.sh/README.md

 This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-It will install libreoffice in /opt/libreoffice, Poco in /opt/poco and onlineOffice in /opt/online and you will get the LibreOffice Online web-socket daemon running on localhost:9980 which you can conncet to from Nextcloud.
+It will install LibreOffice Core in /opt/core, Poco in /opt/poco and LibreOffice Online in /opt/online and you will get the LibreOffice Online web-socket daemon (loolwsd) running on localhost:9980 which you can connect to from Nextcloud.

-Your can manage your service (systemctl start loolwsd.service) [stop and restart] Enjoy!!!
+Your can manage your service with systemctl start/stop/status loolwsd.service.
+Enjoy!!!

 ## This Fork Info
-Builds were not working so I tried to make this fork more failsafe by having source-files set to known-to-work commits.
+Builds were not working so I tried to make this fork more failsafe by having source versions set to known-to-work commits.

 Also I wanted a more commented version to better understand the installation process.